sofia099/vector_search_demo/README.md

 ```
 search_query = "medieval, knights, castles, dragons"
 ```
 You can change the search query to be any movie keywords.
-We then embed the search query in the following lines using OpenAI again and then pass the embedded search query vector as a string `embedding_str` in the following request to the RocksetClient:
+We then embed the search query using OpenAI again and then pass the embedded search query vector as a string `embedding_str` in the following request to the RocksetClient:

 ```
 response = rs.sql(query="SELECT movie_name FROM movies.imdb_movies \